 There are about 8 different species of owls that live in Indiana.
 Owls appreciate the Hoosier state’s continental climate as well as all of the national parks and wooded areas for them to live and hunt.

-Here is the list of the 8 different species of owls inhabiting Indiana.
+Here is the list of the 8 different species of owls in Indiana:

 - Barn Owl